K1ngAng31/Data-Science/README.md

     * Use Probability Theory and Common Distributions
     * For basic statistical modeling
     * To draw inferences from data

 **Topics Explored**
+ * Data Exploration and Probability
+ * Conditional probability and Bayes rule
+ * Discrete/continuous random variables and computing with distributions